nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 3. Copy the jar file to a new folder.

 4. Navigate to the directory which contains `termiNus.jar` using the command prompt.
-Alternatively, on windows, you can open the folder which contains `termiNus.jar` and in the address bar type `cmd` and press enter.
+Alternatively, on Windows, you can open the folder which contains `termiNus.jar` and in the address bar type `cmd` and press enter.
 It will open up a command prompt with that directory.